 So who’s building the mid priced, long distance cruising boats for the future?

 Well you could argue that some of the French builders mentioned–JPK, Pogo–are.
 In fairness, some of their boats offer many of the things that I like to see in a yacht–simplicity, sailing potential and the innovative use of structural techniques and materials.
 But equally, some of them have design extremes that would rule them out for me.
-In my view, none of them offer anything like the solid, long distance cruising potential of the Adventure 40.

 If I came away from the show with an overall impression, it would be simply that the market has changed beyond all recognition since the financial crisis began: The market for individually purchased cruising yachts is still on its knees, motor boats and sailing yachts designed for the charter market are on the way up, and builders of ‘traditional’ cruising designs will have to fight for a share of a much smaller market in the future.
 I simply cannot foresee any likelihood of a return to the way things were in the short term, at the very least.